Ashford Kent Lease Extension - Free Consultation

 Accord Mortgages 85 years from the date of completion of the mortgage.
 Please ensure that you explain the implications of a short term lease to the borrower.

-Godiva Mortgages A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.
+Coventry Building Society A minimum of 70 years unexpired lease at completion for all scheme types apart from Lifetime Mortgages (Equity Release), which require a minimum unexpired term of 80 years at completion.

-Skipton Building Society 85 years from the date of completion of the mortgage
+Halifax Minimum 70 years from the date of the mortgage.

 TSB Minimum of 70 years at mortgage commencement, with 30 years remaining at mortgage redemption.

 We provide you with an expert from a selection of lease extension solicitors, which ensures a targeted and efficient service as you have a dedicated port of call with an individual lawyer.
-Our lease extension solicitors have a wealth of experience dealing with Ashford Kent lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.
+Our lease extension solicitors have a wealth of experience procuring Ashford Kent lease extensions and further afield, as well as any potential issues which may arise as well as problems with the Leasehold Valuation Tribunal.

-Ashford Kent Lease Extension Case Summaries:
+Ashford Kent Lease Extension Example Cases:

-William, Ashford Kent, Kent,
+Caitlin, Ashford Kent, Kent,

 Ashford Kent case: